|Trail Highlights:||Mountain views; panoramic views; wildflowers; berries

 As the trail climbs, the forest parts to reveal glimpses of the surrounding peaks.
 Here, Big Four Mountain peers above the treetops.
 Big Four Mountain is not named for the clearly more than four knuckles along its summit, but rather for a curious patch of snow on its eastern flank (not visible from Mount Dickerman) that sometimes appears in the shape of the numeral “4”.
 Mount Dickerman Trail, September 14, 2014.

 More peaks reveal themselves as the trail gains elevation.
-To the south rise Lewis Peak (on the left) and Del Campo Peak (on the center right), outliers in a dense cluster of peaks known in climbing terms as the “Monte Cristo Group” or “Monte Cristo Area,” or, colloquially, the “Monte Cristos” (and not to be confused with the Monte Cristo Range in southwest Washington).
+To the south rises Del Campo Peak, an outlier in a dense cluster of peaks known in climbing terms as the “Monte Cristo Group” or “Monte Cristo Area,” or, colloquially, the “Monte Cristos” (and not to be confused with the Monte Cristo Range in southwest Washington).
 The Monte Cristos are named for the short-lived mining town built among them in the 1890s, which was, in turn, named when a prospector likened a vein of gold ore to the wealth of the fabled Count of Monte Cristo — incorrectly, as it turned out.
 Mount Dickerman Trail, July 11, 2009.

 Though no doubt focused on the surrounding skyline, don’t forget to look down occasionally.
 During the fleeting alpine summer, luscious blueberries (here, Cascade blueberries, Vaccinium deliciosum) lie hidden in several barrens near the treeline, where their bushes form thin mats of groundcover where little else grows.
 Mount Dickerman Trail, September 14, 2014.

 Here and there, wildflowers — and the butterflies that frequent them — fleck the wayside forest clearings, including alpine leafybract asters (Symphyotrichum foliaceum) (upper left); sharptooth, or, Lyall’s angelicas (Angelica arguta) (upper right); edible thistles (Cirsium edule) (right), here, visited by what is likely one of many similar species of fritillary (Speyeria sp.) (lower left); and spear-leaf arnicas (Arnica longifolia) (lower right).
 Mount Dickerman Trail, September 14, 2014.